oleiade/dbpedia4neo/README.md

 -Dexec.args="yourntfile"
 ```

+Todo
+====
+ - Ability to pass a directory containing the nt files as argument

 Nota
 ====
 I'm not a javaist at all and made this Readme as a memo on how to run dbpedia4neo for everyone that's